A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Analysis of the equilibrium: regularity, moments, cumulants and tails

-\begin{osservazione} One can generalise the last result to higher dimension but it appears that the multidimensional version of Bell's polynomials is not very well known.
-We refer to \cite{Withers2010}, \cite{schumann2019multivariate} and references therein for further information. \end{osservazione} \begin{osservazione}
+\begin{remark} One can generalize the last result to higher dimension but it appears that the multidimensional version of Bell's polynomials is not very well known.
+We refer to \cite{Withers2010}, \cite{schumann2019multivariate} and references therein for further information. \end{remark} \begin{remark} By computing explicitly the time derivative of the $\alpha$ moment, i.e.